Hutchy68/coding-std-new/README.md

 Simple and flexible HTML, CSS, and Javascript for popular user interface components and interactions.

-Uses Coffeekup instead of Eco and [Twitter Bootstrap 3](http://getbootstrap.com/getting-started/#migration)
+Uses some Coffeekup, html.md and Eco for `partials` plus [Twitter Bootstrap 3](http://getbootstrap.com/getting-started/#migration)

 ## Getting Started